The challenges and opportunities of growing urbanization

 Urban Systems: Industry Challenges

-By Martino Tran, Assistant Professor in the School of Community and Regional Planning, Director of the Urban Predictive Analytics Lab and instructor in the MEL in Urban Systems
+By Martino Tran, MEL in URSY program co-director, Assistant Professor in the School of Community and Regional Planning, Director of the Urban Predictive Analytics Lab and instructor in the MEL in Urban Systems

 We’re in the midst of a period of rapid urbanization, with 55% of the world’s population living in cities, and projections that just under 70% of people will make their home in urban areas by 2050.
 There are many compelling reasons why people have historically migrated to cities and will continue to do so.
 As sites of innovation, ideas, trade and economic prosperity, cities hold out the promise to improve their citizens’ standard of living and well-being.
 Yet this urbanization comes with complex challenge.